1500 South Sycamore Avenue, Sioux Falls, South Dakota 57110, United States

 Reunification counseling is often recommended when a child has been separated from a parent.
 This counseling is often ordered by the court or suggested by the Family Law Attorneys working with the family.
 The goal of reunification therapy is to help the child and parent reconcile their relationship in a safe atmosphere.

 The Parenting Coordinator works directly with the parents to help them communicate more effectively and avoid conflicts about child-related issues.
-Parents who are constantly in court about child-related issues (such as a holiday visitation schedule might benefit from opinions and guidance to help make communication more effective.
-In addition, the parenting coordinator mediates issues, and when the parents are unable to agree, the parenting coordinator is often given the power to arbitrate what the result should be.
-Ultimately, the court has the final say over child custody and visitation issues, but a Parenting Coordinator can drastically reduce the need to go to court and therefore reduce conflict for the children in families involved in such disputes.
+Parents who are constantly in court about child-related issues might benefit from opinions and guidance to help make communication more effective.
+Parent Coordination assists in managing high conflict cases so the parties can remain out of court.
+In addition, the parenting coordinator may assist with these issues, and when the parents are unable to agree, the parenting coordinator is often given the power to arbitrate what the result should be.
+Ultimately, the court has the final say over child custody and visitation issues, but a Parenting Coordinator can drastically reduce the need to go to court and therefore reduce conflict for the children in families involved in such dispute.
+The Parent Coordinator has an obligation to report any non-compliance to the courts, to the Judge who is presiding over this case.
+Any non-compliance from either party including refusal to pay for PC services can also be reported to the courts.
+Parent Coordination is a non-confidential process.
+A Parent Coordinator's role is NOT any of the following: a Therapist/Counselor, Attorney, Custody Evaluator, Mediator, Social Worker, Guardian ad Litem, Financial Advisor, or a DSS/CPS worker.

 South Dakota Board of Examiners for Counselors and Marriage and Family Therapists (SDECMFT)